PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 In this second part, we will allow the viewer to select the planet they want to see via a control panel.
 Although this might seem trivial, it involves advanced concepts about joining and reusing graphical elements in a view that we covered in _Chapter 6_.

-As before, each step is described with code examples, and you can code along, or run the full code available in the [`StepByStep/`](../StepByStep) folder.
+As before, each step is described with code examples, and you can code along or run the full code available in the [`StepByStep/`](../StepByStep) folder.
 Some additional exercises are suggested at the end.
 The final visualization incorporates all changes from the exercises.
 You can run it from the [`StepByStep/final`](../StepByStep/final) folder.

 Start with the project you created in [part 1](../../Chapter05/Tutorial), or use the files in [`StepByStep/9-static-chart`](../StepByStep/9-static-chart), which contains all the changes made in part 1.